Evander Holyfield vs. Lennox Lewis II: Dispute over Decision

-Although not as controversial as the decision of their first bout had been, the result of the rematch was also widely contested as many observers believed that Holyfield had done enough to keep his unified championship by winning a decision or earning a draw.
+Although not as contentious as the decision of their first bout had been, the result of the rematch was also widely challenged as many observers believed that Holyfield should have kept his unified championship by winning a decision or earning a draw.
 The New York Times reported, "There were no knockdowns in the fight, but many people at ringside felt Holyfield landed more telling blows and should have won the bout."
+Mike Costello of BBC Sport wrote "Some writers, British as well as American, felt Holyfield had done enough to get his hand raised at the finish.
+When a draw would have been a fair result, Lewis got the nod... a reversal of eight months earlier."

 Some believed that the decision in the rematch had been politically predetermined due to the controversy of the first fight.
-Writing for ESPN, Tim Graham described Lewis' victory as a "make-good decision" and a "robbery in reverse" while Richard Hoffer of Sports Illustrated perceived the unanimous decision as being "payback" against Holyfield and "carryover from the first bout."
+Writing for ESPN.com, Tim Graham described Lewis' victory as a "make-good decision" and a "robbery in reverse" while Richard Hoffer of Sports Illustrated perceived the unanimous decision as being "payback" against Holyfield and that the result was due to "carryover from the first bout."

+UK Boxing journalist Steve Bunce- who himself had scored the second fight a draw- observed that contrary to the official ruling, most spectators believed Holyfield had won the rematch with Lewis.
+Writing in The Independent, Bunce remarked that the disputed decision for Lewis had been “viewed as justice” due to the boxing establishment having been under pressure to "get it right” in the rematch.